shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At the start of a vessel’s turn, they may say your name, granting you 1 spell point.

+Additionally, shared spells are no longer restricted from you when you share them.
+You can now share a single spell with multiple vessels, including be able to cast it yourself while it is shared.

 ### Unity

 At level 15, you can unify your vessels in casting a spell.
 Whenever you cast a spell from your bonded schools, each of your vessels may use their reaction to cast the same spell you cast at the same level, with the same Bond Affinity option.